-Records are kept on all pupils with SEND.
-Records are kept by the SENCO.
+Records are kept by the SENCO on all students with SEND.
 Student files are kept up to date by the SENCO.
 SEND records are also kept electronically using BROMCOM.

 The SEND register is a record kept by the SENCO.
-It indicates which pupils have SEND, what stage they are at, what their area/s of need is/are and information on the barrier/s to learning.
+It indicates which students have SEND, what stage they are at, what their area/s of need is/are and information on the barrier/s to learning.
+It is important to note that students may receive additional support and interventions as part of whole school provision.
+However, this alone would not place them on the SEND register.

-Class Teachers have access to EHCP's and other documents such as Support Plans and Pupil Profiles via Related Documents on BROMCOM.
+Class Teachers have access to EHCP's and other documents such as Support Plans and Student Profiles via Related Documents on BROMCOM.